haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_s2.md

 The file `output_s2.md` must contain the following two main sections with their sub-headings.

 ## Summary of the Child or Young Person’s History

-***CRITICAL: This summary MUST NOT exceed 500 words (approximately 3000 characters).***
+**CRITICAL: This summary MUST NOT exceed 500 words (approximately 3000 characters).**
 It should be written as a short block of text.
-Some use of bullet points is allowed, but should not be fully bullet-pointed
+Some use of bullet points is allowed, but the output should not be fully bullet-pointed

+This should conatin:
-*   **A brief overview of the child or young person’s circumstances.**
+*   A brief overview of the child or young person’s circumstances.
-*   **A summary of how to communicate with the child or young person, and how best to engage them in decision making.**
+*   A summary of how to communicate with the child or young person, and how best to engage them in decision making.

 ## Summary of the Views, Interests and Aspirations of the Child and Their Parent, or of the Young Person

-***This summary should also be approximately 500 words or 3000 characters.***
+**This summary should also be approximately 500 words or 3000 characters.**
 *It should not be in bullet points, but must be arranged under the following four subheadings.*

 **Views**
-*This should be a summary of the views of the child and the family.
-You must state how this information was collected, including if another person provided this information on the child or young person’s behalf.*
+This should be a summary of the views of the child and the family.
+You must state how this information was collected, including if another person provided this information on the child or young person’s behalf.

 **Interests**
-*All interests should be as purposeful and specific as possible, forming a starting point for the rest of the plan.
+All interests should be as purposeful and specific as possible, forming a starting point for the rest of the plan.
 Statements like “X cares about spending time with their friends, and likes to play guitar” are helpful.
-Bland, generic statements like “X has a lovely smile” should be avoided.*
+Bland, generic statements like “X has a lovely smile” should be avoided.

 **Strengths**
-*This section is ONLY for the child's strengths.
-Descriptions of their needs or difficulties do not belong here.*
+This section is ONLY for the child's strengths.
+Descriptions of their needs or difficulties do not belong here.

 **Aspirations**
-*This should capture the child or young person’s ambitions for their own lives.
-If the plan relates to a child, parent or carer views should also be included, and any differences in their priorities should be reflected.*
+This should capture the child or young person’s ambitions for their own lives.
+If the plan relates to a child, parent or carer views should also be included, and any differences in their priorities should be reflected.